Kookype400/8-Bit-CPU/README.md

 # Undefined Behavior

 The CPU will (to my knowledge) act unpredictably in the case of using the opcode 111, as I did not program any next state logic or signals using this opcode.
-Additionally, I believe that if [3:2] = 00 in an operation that changes the register value, the CPU will just go back to the fetch state, but it is better to avoid doing this as I did not program any explicity behavior in these states.
+Additionally, if [3:2] = 00, the CPU will also perform undefined behaviors.

 # Usage Tips